 Knee bursitis not only causes pain but also limits your mobility.

 When you experience knee bursitis, symptoms may vary depending on which bursa is affected and the cause of the inflammation.

-It is typical for your physician to request imaging, such as X-rays, MRI, or even an ultrasound to help rule out injuries which appear to be similar to bursitis.
+It is typical for your physician to request imaging, such as X-rays, MRI, or even an ultrasound to help rule out injuries that appear to be similar to bursitis.

 Medications: If the bursitis was originated from an infection, it is typical for your doctor to recommend an antibiotic.

-Physical Therapy: Therapy might alleviate pain and reduce the risk of a reoccurring injury through strengthening the surrounding muscles.
+Physical Therapy: Physical therapy might alleviate pain and reduce the risk of a reoccurring injury through strengthening the surrounding muscles.

-If you experience chronic or reoccurring bursitis and your body isn’t responding well to other treatments, your doctor might recommend surgery to remove the bursa.
+If you experience chronic or reoccurring bursitis and your body isn’t responding well to other treatments, your doctor will likely suggest surgery to remove the bursa.